Design is not decoration: why brand systems are the most misunderstood asset in business

 “Do we have a system strong enough to support where we’re going?”

-If your organisation is scaling, diversifying, digitising, or entering new markets, your brand needs to behave like infrastructure — not decoration.
+Because if your organisation is scaling, diversifying, digitising, or entering new markets, your brand can’t behave like decoration.

-Because in modern business, brand isn’t what you say.
+In modern business, brand isn’t just what you say.

 It’s how everything connects.